uds-psl/coq-library-undecidability/README.md

-# Specific Instructions regarding the "Trakthenbrot's Theorem in Coq" Paper
+# Specific Instructions regarding the "Hilbert Tenth problem in Coq" Paper

-The code accompanying this paper is part of the Coq Library of Undecidability Proofs and depends on some library files.
-Therefore it is necessary to clone and checkout this branch and install the whole library following the [__Manual installation__](#manual-installation) instructions below.
-However, to _save some time_, the final build with `make all` can be replaced by `make TRAKHTENBROT/summary.vo` from inside the `theories` folder to only compile the files relevant for the paper.
-This command should take about 5min instead of >30min for the full build.
+The code accompanying this paper is part of the [Coq Library of Undecidability Proofs](https://github.com/uds-psl/coq-library-undecidability) in the branch [`coq-8.13`](https://github.com/uds-psl/coq-library-undecidability/tree/coq-8.13), library which depends on some external library files
+([Equations](https://mattam82.github.io/Coq-Equations/) and [MetaCoq](https://metacoq.github.io/metacoq/)).
+Therefore it is necessary to clone and checkout this release and install the whole library following the [__Manual installation__](#manual-installation) instructions below.

+However, to _save some time_, the final build with `make all` can be replaced `cd theories` followed by either:

+- `make H10/summary.vo` to only compile the files relevant for the paper;
+- `make H10/standalone.vo` which subsumes `summary.vo` but contains a _standalone statement_
+   (ie preceded with all the relevant definitions) for the many-one reduction:
+   * from `BPCP`: the _Post correspondence problem_ for Boolean strings;
+   * to `H10nat`: solvability of single polynomial equation over natural numbers.

+Both of these command should take much less time than the >30min necessary for the full build.

+Notice that the files [`H10/summary.v`](theories/H10/summary.v) and [`H10/standalone.v`](theories/H10/standalone.v) are specific to this release and are not included in the `coq-8.13` branch of the Coq Library of Undecidability Proofs.

 # Coq Library of Undecidability Proofs